hankuoffroad/techwritingcx/content/projects/openuk-meetup-june2025.md

 ## Presentation Flow

-- **Introduction** Why automation matters in open source documentation
+### Introduction: Why automation matters in open source documentation:

-    - A look into the challenges, overlooked areas, and best practices in documentation automation — especially in open source
+- A look into the challenges, overlooked areas, and best practices in documentation automation — especially in open source:
   - Open Source: Where Passion Meets Professionalism
   - What One Pull Request Taught Me About Documentation Automation
   - TL;DR: Documentation automation doesn't start with tools — it starts with culture, communication, and leadership

-- **Key Topics**
+### Key Topics
 - Everyone Talks CI/CD—But Who’s Automating Writing?
   - Release Notes
   - Code snippet and content reuse
+- Real-time preview:
-    - Real-time preview: GitLab Preview Links vs Deploy Previews (netlify and Vercel)
+  - GitLab Preview Links vs Deploy Previews (Netlify and Vercel)
 - Automation isn’t just about how it’s done, but how maintainable it is
 - Docs automation as productivity tools

 ## Conclusion & Q&A